 The Trade War

 Former President Trump instigated a trade war by imposing new tariffs (taxes) on imports of washing machines and solar panels (Section 201), steel and aluminum (Section 232), and billions of dollars’ worth of consumer, intermediate, and capital goods from China (Section 301) throughout 2018 and 2019.
 Based on levels of trade before the tariffs went into effect, the new levies amounted to a tax increase of $80 billion a year.
-Foreign retaliation in response currently applies to billions of US exports, amounting to approximately $13.2 billion in tariffTariffs are taxes imposed by one country on goods or services imported from another country.
-Tariffs are trade barriers that raise prices and reduce available quantities of goods and services for US businesses and consumers. revenues for foreign governments.
+Foreign retaliation in response currently applies to billions of US exports, amounting to approximately $13.2 billion in tariffTariffs are taxes imposed by one country on goods imported from another country.
+Tariffs are trade barriers that raise prices, reduce available quantities of goods and services for US businesses and consumers, and create an economic burden on foreign exporters. revenues for foreign governments.

 President Biden has retained nearly all the tariffs save for narrow suspensions and quota replacements and has even issued a report recommending the continuation of all the Section 301 tariffs on China with further rate increases on select goods.
 Biden has also signed into law several protectionist industrial policies in the InflationInflation is when the general price of goods and services increases across the economy, reducing the purchasing power of a currency and the value of certain assets.
 The same paycheck covers less goods, services, and bills.
 It is sometimes referred to as a “hidden tax,” as it leaves taxpayers less well-off due to higher costs and “bracket creep,” while increasing the government’s spending power.
 Reduction Act (IRA) and Creating Helpful Incentives to Produce Semiconductors (CHIPS) and Science Act that have inspired other countries to adopt protectionist policies of their own.